rpm-software-management/dnf/doc/conf_ref.rst

     :ref:`color <color-label>`

     Color of installed packages that are older than any version among available packages.
     The option is used during list operations.
-Default is bold.
+Default is yellow.

 ``color_list_installed_reinstall``
     :ref:`color <color-label>`

     Color of installed packages that are among available packages and can be reinstalled.
     The option is used during list operations.
-Default is normal.
+Default is cyan.

 ``color_search_match``
     :ref:`color <color-label>`

     Color of patterns matched in search output.
-Default is bold.
+Default is bold,magenta.

 ``color_update_installed``
     :ref:`color <color-label>`

     Color of removed packages.
-Default is normal.
+Default is red.
     This option is used during displaying transactions.

 ``color_update_local``
     :ref:`color <color-label>`

     Color of local packages that are installed from the @commandline repository.
     This option is used during displaying transactions.
-Default is bold.
+Default is green.

 ``color_update_remote``
     :ref:`color <color-label>`

     Color of packages that are installed/upgraded/downgraded from remote repositories.
     This option is used during displaying transactions.
-Default is normal.
+Default is bold,green.

 ==============